-As a tour operator, there are many reasons why you should use social media for marketing.
+There are many reasons why you should have a social media marketing strategy for tourism.
 For starters, it gives you a chance to reach prospects that might not know about your tours otherwise.
 Regular posting allows you to engage with your guests so that you stay top of mind.
 And finally, it helps direct followers to your website where they can learn more or make a booking.

 In this guide, we’ll walk you through a clear cut plan that’ll boost your social media presence.
 From narrowing your focus to the right platforms to executing tried and true tactics, we’ll tell you everything you need to know about social media for tour companies.
 Let’s get started:

-Before you jump into travel social media marketing, it’s important to pinpoint what you want to get out of your efforts.
+Before you jump into a tourism social media strategy, it’s important to pinpoint what you want to get out of your efforts.
 There are plenty of ways you can utilize these platforms, but if you don’t know your overall objective, then you could wind up making some common social media mistakes by companies.

 So what kind of goals should you make and how do you measure their performance?
-If you’re new to social media marketing, I suggest starting with below:
+If you’re new to social media marketing for tour companies, I suggest starting with below:

 - Increase brand awareness: Capture the attention of your target audience and turn them into followers.
 You can do that by adding your brand personality to your posts and showing up where they’re scrolling with the power of hashtags and promotions.

 - Boost brand engagement: Social media is a great place to connect and communicate with your guests.
 By delivering quality content and writing compelling captions, you can encourage them to share their thoughts and stories.
 Just remember that engagement is a two-way street — so make sure to respond.